top of page

 Once you have confirmed with the Wildlife Rescue that they can take the animal...

-- Ask the Driver to message in the WhatsApp group as to when they have dropped off the animal and when they are home safe.
+- I always ask the Drivers to message in the WhatsApp group as to when they have picked up the animal and when they are home safe.
 [They should message in the group because I will be in the group too, so I can be a back up to have an eye on everyone’s safety, while they’re on the road.]

 - Thank them.